Research tips for DAM vendor review sites

-Strengths: G2Crowd is a newcomer to the DAM review space but their comparison ability and grid ranking score is really helpful in finding the best DAM vendors.
+Strengths: G2Crowd is a newcomer to the DAM review space but their comparison ability and grid ranking score are really helpful in finding the best DAM vendors.
 Their ability to compare multiple vendors makes it feel like you’re getting a custom report from a consultant that would cost thousands…yet it is free!

-How to use it: When you click on a G2Crowd link from Google you go to their home page for the DAM industry.
+How to use it: When you click on a G2Crowd link from Google you go to their homepage for the DAM industry.
 Their grid visualization dominates the page and assigns each vendor a “G2 Score” which is weighted heavily on customer reviews and recommendations.
 Select the vendors you want to look at and click compare to get a remarkable report with great detail and comparison points like price, user adoption, ROI, and implementation.

-Strengths: Dam Vendors is run by DAM News and ensures the integrity of their list by offering a filter based on the DAM Foundations “10 characteristics of DAM.”
+Strengths: DAM Vendors is run by DAM News and ensures the integrity of their list by offering a filter based on the DAM Foundations “10 characteristics of DAM.”
 Any software can claim to be a DAM, but if it doesn’t have simple “search” functionality, it’s hard to call it a DAM.

-How to use it: Browse their comprehensive listings as free, registered, or premium user.
+How to use it: Browse their comprehensive listings as a free, registered, or premium user.
 We recommend becoming a registered user because it is also free and unlocks a number of additional filters.
 There is no compare feature, but upgrading to a premium account for $200 unlocks a number of functionality filters like integrations and API information.

-These are three of the most popular DAM vendor review sites that appear in google search results.
+These are three of the most popular DAM vendor review sites that appear in Google search results.
 They all function differently, so make sure you understand their strengths, and how each of them works in order to get the best and most accurate information for your DAM search.

 If you’re looking for a DAM system, check out our whitepaper “What to Know Before You Go.”